 Around half of Americans are healthy eaters, at least according to their own testimonies.
 According to Statista Consumer Insights, 50 percent of Americans claim to actively try to eat healthy.
 The attitude is most prevalent among Baby Boomers at 58 percent agreeing, but not much lower among Gen Z, where 44 percent said they were pursuing the aim.

-At the same time, the Centers for Disease Control and Prevention found out that more than 36 percent of Americans were consuming fast food regularly, to the extend that on any given day, a third of Americans is eating from fast food restaurants.
+At the same time, the Centers for Disease Control and Prevention found out that more than 36 percent of Americans are consuming fast food regularly, to the extend that on any given day, a third of Americans is eating from fast food restaurants.

 In a separate survey by the Cleveland Clinic, 46 percent of U.S. adults said a barrier to eating healthy foods was their price.
 Almost a quarter of Americans stated that they had to little time to cook and prepare healthy foods, while a high 20 percent said they didn't know how to cook healthy foods.